cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

     libtask = m.create_library_from_functions("my_library", my_sum, my_mul)
     ```

+We strongly recommend to specify the modules the function needs inside the function itself.
+This ensures that the correct modules and their aliases will be available when the functions are executed in isolation at the worker:

+You can certainly embed `import` statements within the function and install any necessary packages:

+=== Python
+    ```python
+    def divide(dividend, divisor):
+        import math
+        return dividend / math.sqrt(divisor)

+    libtask = m.create_library_from_functions("my_library", divide)
+    ```

+If the overhead of importing modules per function is noticeable, modules can be optionally imported as a common preamble to the function executions.
+Common modules can be specified with the `import_modules` argument to `create_library_from_functions`.
+This reduces the overhead by eliminating redundant imports:

+=== Python
+    ```python
+    import numpy
+    import math

+    import_modules = [numpy, math]
+    ```

+`import_modules` only accepts modules as arguments (e.g. it can't be used to import functions, or select particular names with `from ... import ...` statements.
+Such statements should be made inside functions after specifying the modules with `import_modules`.

+=== Python
+    ```python
+    def cube(x):
+        # whenever using FromImport statments, put them inside of functions
+        from random import uniform
+        from time import sleep as time_sleep

+        random_delay = uniform(0.00001, 0.0001)
+        time_sleep(random_delay)

+        return math.pow(x, 3)
+    ```

-You can optionally specify the number of functions the library can
-run concurrently by setting the number of function slots (default to 1):
+After installing the packages and functions, you can optionally specify the number of functions the library can run concurrently by setting the number of function slots (default to 1):

 === "Python"
     ```python